 - Don’t watch the clock.

-- Establish a pre-bedtime routine that may include a bath, some reading (not on a device!), some stretching, or meditation.
+- Establish a pre-bedtime routine that may include a bath, reading (best books for moms), stretching, or meditation.

 - Set a consistent bedtime hour and stick with it.